UQNeuroTech/documents/Constitution.md

-# Constitution of UQ Mechatronics and Robotics Society
+# Constitution of UQ NeuroTech

-The constitution is enacted on this 9th day of March in the year 2023.
+The constitution is enacted on this 11th day of May in the year 2023.

 ---